Full-time

 • Pay range from $18.00 to $22.00 per hour.

-• Casita Maria offers its part time employees the following benefits: paid safe and sick leave, short-term and long-term disability insurance,, Health and Dependent Care Savings Accounts, Commuter benefits, 403(b) Thrift plan and pension plan.
+• Casita Maria offers its part time employees the following benefits: paid safe and sick leave, short-term and long-term disability insurance, Commuter benefits and 403(b) Thrift plan.

 Casita Maria is an equal-opportunity employer.
 All qualified applications will be considered for employment without unlawful discrimination based on race, color, creed, national origin, sex, age, disability, marital status, sexual orientation, gender identity and expression, military status, prior record of arrest or conviction or current employment status.
 We are deeply committed to diversity, equity and inclusion.
 We believe social change happens when people with a wide range of backgrounds, experiences, and identities come together with a common purpose.
 We encourage candidates from all backgrounds to apply.